+Despite being the number one cancer killer in Canada, outcomes in lung cancer lag behind other cancers.
 Our resource centre was created to give an initial understanding of your lung cancer diagnosis.
-For more information, please use the links provided.

 Understanding Cancer Survivorship

 The reality of a cancer diagnosis is that cancer is a lifelong journey.
 As a patient or a caregiver, cancer can impact you for the rest of your life.

 While the five-year survival rate for lung cancer is only 17%, lung cancer survivorship is improving with new innovative therapies coming to market.